What we do

 DSN holds regular seminars and meetings on caste at the Department for International Development, in Parliament, with the Foreign and Commonwealth Office and at Party Conferences.
 Recently DSN lobbied for an adjournment debate on caste discrimination that took place in the House of Commons on 8th May 2007.

-Campaigning -DSN holds governments, organisations and companies accountable to the international and national pledges and promises they have made.
+Campaigning -DSN UK holds governments, organisations and companies accountable to the international and national pledges and promises they have made.

 DSN ensures caste is on the development agenda and campaigns for institutions to recognise caste discrimination and to work towards its eradication.
 DSN recently spoke about discrimination in employment practices at the shareholder meetings of UK banks working in India.